Skip to main content

 1. Select your delivery option.
 Depending on your location, you will either select a Shef drop-off location, or input your information for door-to-door delivery or customer pickup.
 These options are not available in all locations.
 You will see the options that are available for you in the 'My Profile' page of your Shef Dashboard.

 2. Add dishes to your menu.
-You must have at least 7 dishes to start selling to customers, but feel free to add more.
+You must have at least 7 dishes to start selling to customers, but at least 3 menu items need to be approved to move forward in the application process.
 Be sure to review our food photography guidelines before taking your dish photos.

 3. Add your profile picture.
 This helps to build trust and a connection with your customers.